Breakthrough/PySceneDetect/docs/reference/python-usage.md

 The general usage workflow is to determine which detection method and threshold to use (this can even be done iteratively), using these values to create a `SceneDetector` object, the type of which depends on the detection method you want to use (e.g. `ThresholdDetector`, `ContentDetector`).
 A list of `SceneDetector` objects is then passed with an open `VideoCapture` object and an empty list to the `scenedetect.detect_scenes()` function, which appends the frame numbers of any detected scene boundaries to the list (the function itself returns the number of frames read from the video file).

-Note that the complete PySceneDetect Python API reference [can be found *here* (link).](http://breakthrough.github.io/PySceneDetect/)
+Note that the complete PySceneDetect Python API reference [can be found *here* (link).](http://pyscenedetect-api.readthedocs.io/)

 ### Example

-The following short program/code sample ([the `api_test.py` file]((https://github.com/Breakthrough/PySceneDetect/blob/master/tests/api_test.py))) illustrates the general workflow and usage of the `scenedetect` module to perform scene detection programmatically.
+The following short program/code sample ([the `api_test.py` file in the `tests` folder]((https://github.com/Breakthrough/PySceneDetect/blob/master/tests/api_test.py))) illustrates the general workflow and usage of the `scenedetect` module to perform scene detection programmatically.
 It provides a good example as to the general usage of the PySceneDetect Python API for detecting the scenes on an input video and printing the scenes to the terminal/console.

 ```python